 Strategic Marketing Management

-- Demonstrate a critical awareness of the factors involved in the marketing of products and services;
+- Critically analyse factors involved in marketing of products and services;

 - Critically reflect on traditional and emerging marketing practices;

 - Critically investigate and reflect on the impact of marketing choices;

 - Identify marketing strategies and suitable tools to reach organisational and marketing goals;

 - Critically synthesise and reflect on the professional and academic journal literature;